B-UMMI/Chewie-NS/README.md

 #### Input variables

-Cookiecutter has default input variables defined to create a local installation of Chewie-NS which can changed by the user, if necessary.
+Chewie-NS cookiecutter has default input variables defined to create a local installation of Chewie-NS, which can changed by the user if necessary.
 To use the default values simply press Enter.

 The input variables are:

 - `directory_name`: The name of the directory where the server will be created.
 - `base_url`: The base URL that will be used for the communication between the backend and frontend.
-- `pgadmin_email`: PGAdmin email, to log-in to the PGAdmin interface.
+- `pgadmin_email`: PGAdmin email, to log into the PGAdmin interface.
 - `pgadmin_password`: PGAdmin user password.
 - `gunicorn_workers`: Number of workers [gunicorn](https://gunicorn.org/) will use to deploy the backend of the server.
 - `gunicorn_threads`: Number of threads [gunicorn](https://gunicorn.org/) will use to deploy the backend of the server.